Larnach Castle

 Restoration continues today

-Thank you to the Dunedin Heritage Fund for their contribution towards this restoration project.
+Thank you to the Dunedin Heritage Fund for their contribution towards both of these restoration projects.

 Thank you